arjmandi/purple/README.md

 5. I believe the key for a better AI is to model the way learn and represent things not the structure of our brain How each person builds its understanding and starts to generalize
 6. Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
-7. We need a little bad memory, forgetting
+7. We need a little bad memory, forgetting: To be a mathematician, you need a slightly bad memory [🔗](https://twitter.com/nabeelqu/status/1610267023694770179?s=20&t=x27uXfUd6zlQLPL3a4nH7g)
 8. Imagination in the AGI
 9. Giving positive bias to weird ideas
 10. What intelligence are we building?
 Dumb, normal, intelligent